inesp/inesp.github.io/_posts/2026-02-18-impact-of-a-deploy.md

 </details>

+## There will be no human oversight

+The biggest problem with building this algorithm was that **everything needed to happen automatically**.
+All decisions, for all steps, had to be made by the code.

+In standard statistics, there is always a human overseeing the analysis of the data.
+The human can look at the raw data or at the result and decide to skip a step, or add a step, or modify a parameter and re-run a step.
+I had to forgo this safety net.
+My algorithm will run every 2 minutes, for every registered metric, for every customer.
+If the company is successful, it will run hundreds of times every second on hundreds of different data sets.
+There were 6 of us in the company... there will be no human oversight.

+Some companies (basically all major companies) use a nifty solution for this problem: they literally hire people in countries with low wages to manually help their algorithms.
+Companies love to market their services as being driven by advanced algorithms, when in reality they also rely on millions of low-paid "ghost workers" who execute some of the work manually.

+We didn't and couldn't resort to this tactic.
+For one, it's a shady practice... for another, we were a poor startup with limited funds.
+And for still another... developing this algorithm and making it work well, completely independently of a human touch, was actually great fun!
+It is rare to get a project like this in business IT.

+So, what I did to simulate the human touch is: **I added a step of review, and the possibility of re-running individual steps with different parameters.**

 ## But one bandwidth isn't enough

 Real-life data is still too unpredictable.
 Sometimes Silverman's rule fits, other times it doesn't.